 - – A failed to take such steps as would have been reasonably practicable to prevent the third party from doing so

-This will not apply unless A knows that B has been harassed in the course of B’s employment on at least 2 occasions by a third party; and it does not matter whether the third party is the same or a different person on each occasion.
+This will not apply unless A knows that B has been harassed in the course of B’s employment on at least 2 occasions by a third party, and it does not matter whether the third party is the same or a different person on each occasion.

 Note: Similar principles apply as between the Principal and Contract workers.

 If an Employment Tribunal is satisfied that discrimination has taken place there are a number of remedies available to it.
 By far the most common remedy to discrimination is an award of compensation.
 Tribunals can also make recommendations for improvements in the employer’s policies and systems, although these are unusual.
-In cases of discrimination, there is no cap upon a level of discrimination compensation that can be ordered by the Employment Tribunal and damages can include an element to cover injury to feelings and, occasionally, if the employee suffered actual psychological injury, damages for personal injury.
+In cases of discrimination, there is no cap upon a level of discrimination compensation that can be ordered by the Employment Tribunal and damages can include an element to cover injury to feelings and, occasionally, if the employee suffered an actual psychological injury, damages for personal injury.
 The damages can also be increased if the employer’s behaviour was insulting or malicious, called “aggravated damages”.

 The vast majority of awards for injury to feelings are for less than £6,000.
 Most one-off acts of discrimination (such as a refusal to offer a job, or a one-off incident of harassment), fall into this category.
 For more serious cases, tribunals will award between £6,000 and £18,000.
 For the absolute worst cases, covering very serious harassment ongoing over many years, tribunals award between £18,000 and £30,000.